julia-dizhak/god-frontend-code-test/README.md

 ### Todo

--   testing UI, components and utils
+-   Add more tests (for the most important part of functionality),testing UI: components and utils, add e2e testing.
+Setup react-testing-library
+-   Add test coverage
--   In terms of structure: separate folder for types, absolute paths,
+-   In terms of structure: separate folder for types, absolute paths, etc
--   In terms of functionality.
-For example, add numbers of cars
+-   In terms of functionality: sort cars initially by name or date, add numbers of cars in select
 -   Add database and CRM